Josh Hazlewood: Early and personal life

 Hazlewood was born in Tamworth, and raised 40 km north in the small country town of Bendemeer, both in the New England region of New South Wales.
 He is the younger son of Trevor and Anne Hazlewood, having an older brother and sister.
 He would frequently engage with his older brother in fierce backyard cricket matches, and by the age of 12 was already playing for Tamworth against adult men.
 Growing up, Hazlewood was a supporter of National Rugby League team the Newcastle Knights.

+Early career

 Hazlewood was selected for New South Wales at the age of 17, making him the youngest paceman to represent the state.
-His first-class debut was at the Sydney Cricket Ground against the touring New Zealand side in November 2008.
+His first-class debut was at the Sydney Cricket Ground against the touring New Zealand team in November 2008.
 Hazlewood also became the youngest to make his One Day International debut for Australia on 22 June 2010.
 A right arm fast bowler, he has also played for Australia Under-19s and was the youngest member of Australia's squad for the 2008 Under-19 World Cup.

 T20 franchise career

-Domestically, Hazlewood has played for Big Bash League side the Sydney Sixers.
+Domestically, Hazlewood has played for Big Bash League team the Sydney Sixers.

-In February 2020, in the 2020 IPL auction, he was bought by the Chennai Super Kings ahead of the 2020 Indian Premier League.
+In February 2020, in the 2020 IPL auction, he was bought by the Chennai Super Kings (CSK) ahead of the 2020 Indian Premier League.

-In the 2022 Indian Premier League Mega auction, Josh Hazlewood was bought by the Royal Challengers Bangalore for ₹7.75 crores.He was a part of Royal Challengers Bangalore when they won their maiden IPL title in 2025.
-He finished as the team's top wicket taker.
+In the 2022 Indian Premier League Mega auction, Josh Hazlewood was bought by the Royal Challengers Bangalore (RCB) for ₹7.75 crores.
+He played a crucial role in helping RCB secure their first-ever maiden IPL trophy in 2025, ending the franchise's 18-year title drought.
+In the high-stakes IPL 2025 Final against Punjab Kings, he was tasked with defending 29 runs in the final over of the match.
+Despite a late boundary onslaught from batsman Shashank Singh, Hazlewood held his nerve to concede just 22 runs out of the 29 available, mathematically sealing a historic 6-run victory for RCB.
+He finished as the team's top wicket taker in 2025.
+Also He was part of RCB 2026 and Played Crucial Role to defend their Title and Win Back to Back Trophies with them.